COVESA/dlt-daemon/doc/dlt_design_specification.md

 #### Handling of messages received from DLT daemon

 During housekeeper thread within the DLT user library checks for newly received messages from the DLT daemon, and handles them in the following way:

 - **DLT_USER_MESSAGE_LOG_LEVEL**
-  - Store received log level and trace status for the received context to the context array
+  - Store received log level and trace status for the received context to the context array.
 - **DLT_USER_MESSAGE_INJECTION**
   - Check all registered callbacks for this context:
     - Compare service id of registered callback with received service id, if they matches:
       - Call registered callback function.

 #### Overflow handling

 If the named pipe/socket of the DLT daemon is full, an overflow flag is set and the message stored in a ring buffer.
-The next time, a message could be send to the DLT daemon, an overflow message is send first, then the contents of the ring buffer.
+The next time, a message could be sent to the DLT daemon, an overflow message is sent first, then the contents of the ring buffer.
 If sending of this message was possible, the overflow flag is reset.

 #### Send log message